 Egypt are set for their first World Cup appearance since 2018 after failing to qualify for Qatar in 2022, and it is set to be an emotional one as it will almost certainly be Mo Salah's final opportunity to perform on this stage.

-Salah, who is leaving Liverpool in the summer, could even retire from international football after the tournament ends, although nothing has yet been confirmed.
+Salah, who is now a free agent after leaving Liverpool at the end of the season, could even retire from international football after the tournament ends, although nothing has yet been confirmed.

 The aim for Salah and co will be to make it out of the group stages.
 If they can, then they will become the first Egyptian side in history to play in the knockout stages of a World Cup.